Coupled Depth Learning: Technical Approach

 The global depth map is then generated as $\bd^G = B \bw$.

-Empirically, we have found beneficial to apply the colorization procedure described in~\cite{Dani04colorization} to the global estimate $\bd^G$ produced by our approach.
+Empirically, we have found beneficial to apply the colorization procedure described in Levin et al.~\cite{Dani04colorization} to the global estimate $\bd^G$ produced by our approach.
 This technique has been used in previous work~\cite{Silberman:ECCV12, EigenPF14} to fill-in missing values in data collected by depth sensors.
 Here instead we use it to make the depth map more spatially coherent, as the colorization procedure encourages pixels having similar color to be mapped to similar values of depth.
 To do this, we first resize the low-resolution depth map $\bd^G$ via bilinear interpolation to an intermediate size of $P_I$ pixels.
-Then we apply the colorization procedure using all pixels at this resolution as ``color'' propagation seeds with a low penalty value (the penalty values indicates how much the colorized depth values can deviate from the original input value).
+Then we apply the colorization procedure using all pixels at this resolution as ``color'' propagation seeds with a low penalty value (the penalty value indicates how much the colorized depth values can deviate from the original input value).
+The details of this procedure are discussed in section \ref{implementationdetails}.